6 surprising things your eyes reveal about your health

 High cholesterol

 The clear layer that covers your eye — the cornea — may have cholesterol deposits.
 There’s no need to worry if your eye doctor detects these deposits.
-And there’s no need for treatment.* But it can be a sign that you need to visit your primary care provider.
+And there’s no need for treatment.* But you might want to visit your primary care provider.
 Talk with them about your cholesterol levels and what you can do to protect your heart.

 Autoimmune diseases